 From the Southernmost Point, it’s a 10-minute walk to Fort Zachary Taylor State Park.
 The historic park is located on the southwestern tip of the island.

 Fort Zachary Taylor Historic State Park offers plenty for history buffs.
 The state park’s namesake fortress dates back to the Civil War era.
 It’s home to the world’s largest Civil War armament cache.
 Fort Zachary Taylor was once one of the most important structures for defending the coast of the Southeastern USA.

 As interesting as the fort is, the real reason to visit Fort Zachary Taylor Historic State Park is for its beach.
-It’s often considered the best beach in Key West.
+It’s often considered the best beach in Key West and one of the loveliest beaches in the Florida Keys.
 If you grabbed takeout, it’s the perfect spot for a picnic.
-You can also take to the water to go swimming, paddle-boating, or even on a fishing excursion.
+You can also take to the water to go swimming, snorkeling, paddle-boating, or even on a fishing excursion.

 Watch the sunset at Mallory Square

 Shredded a little stress at the beach?
 It’s time to rev up the engines again.
 Head back inland.
 Within 15 to 20 minutes, you’ll land at Mallory Square.
 The square sits on the northwestern edge of Key West.
 It’s one of the city’s most popular public places.

 Mallory Square is most famous for its nightly sunset festival.
 Every night before the sun creeps below the Gulf of Mexico, the square fills with street performers of all kinds.
 During this popular activity, you’ll see everything from tight ropewalkers to sword-swallowers.
 It’s a fun-filled family-friendly affair that’s bound to put a smile on your face.
 (Even if it’s a bit kitschy.)